 Governance is a key element of the leadership and management of the Trust itself and of the schools individually and collectively.
-We take it very seriously indeed.
+Please click here to see out Governance Structure.

 Serving as a governor in a GST school requires a commitment to the seven principles of public life and to a code of conduct which puts the school and its pupils at the centre.
-GST governors meet formally every thirteen weeks (i.e once every school term) and much of the real work is done between these meetings, through Working Groups and individual contributions to the school’s life according to each governor’s skills and the needs of the school.
+GST governors meet formally every thirteen weeks (i.e. once every school term) and much of the real work is done between these meetings, through Working Groups and individual contributions to the school’s life according to each governor’s skills and the needs of the school.

-Jennie Thomas – Chair
+Gemma Sant – Chair

 Terri has spent her entire career in education working in the public, independent and charity sectors, in the UK and overseas.
 She has worked in schools, teaching mathematics and computing, and for local authorities offering support in data management.
 She has always been involved in community sports leadership.
 She has also worked as an educational consultant for a national charity and for a wide variety of schools and local authorities across the UK.
 Terri now spends a large part of her time on voluntary work for schools and local organisations.